 Pests and diseases

 But before we start, remember that organic growing works on the principle of prevention, rather than cure.
-To help prevent pest and disease problems:
+Here's a 7 point plant to help prevent pest and disease problems:

-- Maintain a healthy, active soil with plenty of nutrients, using compost and manures.
+- Maintain a healthy, active soil.
+Using compost and manures that add plenty of nutrients.
 See Managing your soil

-- Use crop rotation, see How to grow vegetables & herbs the organic way, to prevent harmful diseases building up in the soil
+- Use crop rotation.
+See Planning your planting, to prevent harmful diseases building up in the soil

 - Work with nature by creating a diversity of plant life.
 Mix flowers with vegetables to attract beneficial wildlife, such as caterpillar-eating birds and aphid-eating insects.

-- Never control nature with toxic chemicals and sprays, as they kill not only the pest but create a health hazard for the birds and other wildlife that eat the pests.
+- Never use toxic chemicals and sprays.
+They kill not only the pest but create a health hazard for the birds and other wildlife that eat the pests.
 See Neonicotinoids and Glyphosate

-- Choose plants and varieties that are suited to the site and soil or growing medium
+- Choose plants and varieties that are suited to the site and soil.
+Plants which struggle to grow will be weak and vulnerable to pest and disease.

 Organic pest control for fruit and vegetables